xavibenjamin/theboldreport.net/_posts/2014-10-29-the-wirecutter-on-the-best-iphone-6-case.md

 ---
 Yesterday, I went out and got myself an iPhone 6.[^1] I've had an iPhone since the iPhone 4, and at first I had a screen protector on it, and a bulky case.[^2] When I upgraded to an 5s last year, I decided that I wasn't going to use a case anymore.
 I wanted it naked so as to not devalue the beauty and design of the phone.

-{% image extendout /uploads/2014/10/iPhone5s-front.jpg "My iPhone 5s on the front side.
+{% figure extendout /uploads/2014/10/iPhone5s-front.jpg "My iPhone 5s on the front side.
 You'll notice no huge scratches or dings." %}

 It wasn't that bad.
 The phone did pretty well on some minor drops.
 I made it a point to treat the phone as if it had a case, but still take care of it as much as possible.
 In my opinion, the phone still looks pretty great, but I've included some pictures[^3] for you to judge yourself.

-{% image alignright /uploads/2014/10/iPhone5s-back.jpg "The back side of my iPhone 5s.
+{% figure alignright /uploads/2014/10/iPhone5s-back.jpg "The back side of my iPhone 5s.
 Again no scratches!
 I've had this phone for a year, and that it's in such great condition without a case, is pretty surprising." %}

 With that said, when I got the new iPhone, I decided to look into cases just for kicks. *The Wirecutter* did an amazing review of cases, and in fact they recommend one as "the best (so far)".
 I've linked the full article and review above.
 If you're also looking for a case, I think you'll find their opinions interesting.
 I ordered one, and will write something on it once I've used it for a month or two.[^4]